-agreement about such construction (preparation) in advance of the game(s).
 8. Radio Broadcast Credentials: Because of limited facilities at some sites, it may be difficult to provide space for all radio stations wishing to broadcast the game from your site.
 Effort should be made to provide space for each station wishing to broadcast the game from your site.
-Effort should be made to provide space for each station game for any site are located first, and then to stations which are not from the competing school community.
+Effort should be made to provide space for stations from each community in which the competing teams are located first, and then to stations which are not from the competing school community.
 Note: All stations approved by the local manager to originate a radio broadcast shall be assigned to weather-protected facilities.
 (Radio reporters from non-originating stations are not included in this requirement.)